BenjaminAster/BenjaminAster/README.md

-# Hi, I'm Benjamin Aster.
-## Welcome to my GitHub profile!
+### Hi, I'm Benjamin Aster.
+Welcome to my GitHub profile!

 Currently there are two repositories:
 - [BenjaminAster.github.io](https://github.com/BenjaminAster/BenjaminAster.github.io): contains all the files for my website [benjaminaster.github.io](https://benjaminaster.github.io).
-- [BenjaminAster](https://github.com/BenjaminAster/BenjaminAster): contains the files for my non-website stuff.
+- [BenjaminAster](https://github.com/BenjaminAster/BenjaminAster): contains the files for all my non-website stuff and the README you are currently reading.